bbauska/UofM-Intro-HTML5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 11. the evolution of html (1.02) (17) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./images/image011.png"
-  alt="1.02 The Evolution of HTML."
-  style="border: 2px solid #000000; width:40%" />
+  title="1.02 The Evolution of HTML" alt="1.02 The Evolution of HTML." style="border: 2px solid #000000; width:40%" />
 </p>